 You can close the dialog at any time.
 The newly created device will also be added to the Devices menu > Phidgets Device > specific device and can be opened from here or with Devices menu > Configuration.

 This dialog allows to set up a Phidget device, for example a Voltage Input device.

 Select the device's product number from the drop-down if required, for example "PN_1142" for an "Indoor Light Sensor", which is a Voltage Input device usually connected to either a VINT Hub or an InterfaceKit.

 Press "Apply" to save your changes and connect to the device

-After adding a device, you can also use it via scripting which allows to perform actions on the device as well as retrieve information from it.
+After adding a device, it can also be scripted which allows to perform actions on the device as well as retrieve information from it.

-To send commands to the device, first create a CustomScript button or use the Macro editor or anything else with a scripting field.
-If you enter the device's identifier name into the script field (per default that is e.g. "Phidgets_InterfaceKit_8_8_8_1"), Script Assist will offer you a list of all available members.
+To send commands to the device, create a CustomScript button or anything with a scripting field.
+Enter the device's identifier name into the script field (per default that is e.g. "Phidgets_InterfaceKit_8_8_8_1") and Script Assist will offer a list of all available members.